DrFair/fair-twitch/README.md

 Listen for a room change (slow mode, subscribers only mode etc.):

 ```
-client.chat.onRoomChange('<channel>', function (state, firstJoin) {
+client.chat.onRoomChange(['<channel>',] function (state, firstJoin) {
     // Do stuff
 });
 ```

-Note: firstJoin parameter will be true if you just joined the room, else false.
+Note: firstJoin parameter only be defined if channel is and be true if you just joined the room, else false.
 So this can also be used to trigger a channel join event.

 Listen for all chat messages: